AIML-research/AIML-research.github.io/_pages/projects.md

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/kiswind">KISWIND </a>
 The demand for automated damage detection in the field of civil infrastructures is high, for economic and safety reasons.
 This collaborative research project aims to contribute to a further development of automated damage detection in wind energy turbines based on acoustic emission testing (AET) and machine learning.

-#### <a href = "{{ site.url }}{{ site.baseurl }}/projects/responsibleai/">Responsible AI </a>
-Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new"> The Ministry of Science and Culture (MWK)</a>, Role: PI.

-Artificial intelligence (AI) technologies are the driving force behind digitization.
-Due to their enormous social relevance, a responsible use of AI is of particular importance.
-The research and application of responsible AI is a very young discipline and requires the bundling of research activities from different disciplines in order to design and apply AI systems in a reliable, transparent, secure and legally acceptable way.

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/lernmint/">LernMINT - Dealing with bias and discrimination in learning analytics models</a>
 Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new"> The Ministry of Science and Culture (MWK)</a>, Role: PI.